Beauty & Wellness

 10

-Holistic Wellness, Detox & Longevity Culture
+comprehensive Wellness, Detox & Longevity Culture

 The convergence of Buddhist mindfulness, traditional detoxification practices, and modern longevity science in Thailand's evolving wellness philosophy.

-Fact 01
+Fact 1

 Buddhism and Wellness Philosophy

 Thai wellness culture is inseparable from Theravada Buddhism, which provides the philosophical framework for mind-body equilibrium.
-The Buddhist concept of the Middle Way, advocating moderation in all things, underpins Thai attitudes toward diet, exercise, and lifestyle.
+The Buddhist concept of the Middle Way, advocating moderation in all things, supports Thai attitudes toward diet, exercise, and lifestyle.
 The practice of mindfulness (sati) and equanimity (upekkha) informs the contemplative dimension of Thai spa and wellness treatments, distinguishing them from purely hedonistic approaches.
 An estimated 95% of Thai wellness retreats incorporate some form of meditation or mindfulness instruction.

-Fact 02
+Fact 2

 The Yu Fai Post-Natal Tradition